forcedotcom/salesforcedx-vscode/docs/articles/apex/testing.md

 To clear your test results, click the refresh icon at the top of the sidebar (hover text: Refresh Tests).

-### Run Apex Tests from Within a File
+## Run Apex Tests from Within a File

 To run Apex tests, in your `.cls` file, click **Run Test** or **Run All Tests** above the definition of an Apex test method or class.
 ![Running Apex tests using the Run Test and Run All Tests code lenses](https://raw.githubusercontent.com/forcedotcom/salesforcedx-vscode/develop/packages/salesforcedx-vscode-core/images/apex_test_run.gif)

 Results from your test run display in the Output panel.
 The Failures section of the output lists stack traces for failed tests.
-To navigate to the line of code that caused a failure, press Cmd (macOS) or Ctrl (Windows and Linux) and click that stack trace.
+To navigate to the line of code that caused a failure, press Ctrl (Windows or Linux) or Cmd (macOS) and click that stack trace.

 After you run Apex tests, two new commands are available in the command palette: **SFDX: Re-Run Last Invoked Apex Test Class** and **SFDX: Re-Run Last Invoked Apex Test Method**.